Got questions about toxins? Like what they are? How you're exposed and how they harm your health? This primer provides the answers you need.

 It's important to be aware that you drink water from the same source every day, resulting in long-term exposure to some dangerous chemicals.

 I hope you will use this information to start your journey toward less toxic living.
 Start by making small changes and set realistic goals.
-For inspiration check out Shedding Your Toxic Product Habit.
+To take the next step in your non toxic living journey check out Shedding Your Toxic Product Habit.

 You'll find plenty of info on Nontoxic For Health that will help you live a less toxic life.